 The final report includes a complete, itemized list of expenditures, which needs to come directly from the department at your institution responsible for administering grant funds; and a complete report of your work over the course of the fellowship and your progress in fulfilling the goal of the grant.
 If the scope of the aims of your project has changed, please also include a brief explanation as to why this transition occurred.
 Please consult your individual welcome packet for deadlines, as these dates vary from year to year.

 This annual event hosted by the Foundation in the spring of each year brings together all current fellows, the Foundation’s trustees and staff, and guests from the scientific community for an evening of networking and presentation of research.
 There is a distinguished keynote speaker, talks by members of the Revson selection committee, presentations from second-year fellows, and a poster session by first-year fellows.
-Attendance at this event each year is a requirement of the fellowship; formal invitations are sent via email and regular mail.
+Attendance at this event each year is a requirement of the fellowship; formal invitations are sent via email.

 The Foundation circulates an annual survey to stay updated on the achievements of all current and former fellows.
 We also encourage all fellows and alumni to join the Charles H. Revson Foundation Biomedical Fellows group on Facebook.
 This group allows Revson Biomedical Fellows to connect with current and former program participants.
 The site is open only to Revson Biomedical Fellows classes of 2005 to the present.
 To join the group simply click on the link above, log into Facebook, and click on the “Join Group” tab at the top of the page.

 In addition, you will receive a mandatory survey via email each year, which you are required to fill out and return to Revson in order to keep the Foundation updated on your work during and after the fellowship.